fperearodriguez/rhossm-grpc-example/README.md

 <img src="./ossm/images/1-greeter-client.png" alt="Kiali-1" width=40%>

-Create the Virtual Service for route the traffic from the greeter-client app to the egress gateway K8S Service.
+Create the Virtual Service to route the traffic from the greeter-client app to the egress gateway K8S Service.
 ```
 oc apply -f ossm/grpc-example-mesh/vs-greeter-server.yaml
 ```